.jpg)

 Biomass-Based Diesel

-Biomass-based renewable diesel production totaled 112 million gallons in February, down 36% from the previous month, according to data from the Environmental Protection Agency.
-That was the lowest monthly print since February 2023, as uncertainty concerning biofuel tax credits challenged production.
+Biomass-based renewable diesel production totaled 214 million gallons, up 15% from the previous month, according to data from the Environmental Protection Agency.
+Output continued to rebound during the month after falling to multi-year lows in February as uncertainty concerning biofuel tax credits challenged production.

-Biodiesel production fell 43% to 38 million gallons, the lowest volume in over four years.
+Biodiesel production rose nearly 5% in April to 100.5 million gallons.
+Production was up for a third consecutive month.
+However, year-to-date output was down 62% from a year ago.
 Total biomass-based diesel production has been heavily challenged since the expiration of biofuel tax credits at the end of December.

-Renewable jet fuel production fell 55% in February to 3.8 million gallons but remained relatively strong compared to the past year.
+Renewable jet fuel production surged 249% in April to a record 13.4 million gallons.
+Accumulated output for the calendar year is up 325% year-over-year.
 The drop-in alternative to petroleum-based jet fuel has seen substantial growth since the renewable diesel boom, primarily in 2024.

 Ethanol

-U.S. ethanol production totaled 1.411 billion gallons in January, down 3% from the previous month but up 9.5% from January 2023, according to data from the EIA.
-Output is off to a strong start after concluding 2024 production 3.8% higher than the previous year.
-Strong international demand for U.S. exports has kept ethanol processors optimistic despite declining margins.
+U.S. ethanol production totaled 1.373 billion gallons in March, up nearly 8% from the previous month and 1% lower than March 2024, according to data from the EIA.
+Ethanol production is off to a strong start for 2025 despite the lower February print.
+Year-to-date production reached 4.1 billion gallons, up 2% from last year.
+Strong international demand for U.S. exports has kept ethanol processors optimistic despite a rocky start to the primary driving season.

-Monthly data from the U.S. Census Bureau showed February exports fell 30% from the previous month to 139 million gallons.
-Volumes were unchanged compared to year-ago levels.
-Canada accounted for more than half of the shipments and was the No. 1 importer for the 47th consecutive month, driven by the country’s biofuel policies and strong demand.
+Monthly data from the U.S. Census Bureau showed April exports declined by 12% from the previous month to 172.3 million gallons.
+Volumes were also down nearly 29% from April 2025.
+Canada accounted for nearly three-quarters of April’s denatured ethanol sales and was the top destination for U.S. ethanol exports for the 49th consecutive month.

 Carbon emissions policies in countries like Canada have boosted demand for U.S. ethanol.
 Green policies in the European Union have led to increased exports.
 Central and South America have also been major growth areas for the U.S. ethanol market.